 New York wills can appoint new guardians for children of the creator of the will, otherwise known as the testator.
 These wills and testaments can also discuss the future care of spouses and pets.

-are because they detail what should be done with a person’s property and acquired wealth after they die.
+Last wills and testaments are different from living wills because they detail what should be done with a person’s property and acquired wealth after they die.
 Living wills, on the other hand, include decisions on what someone wants if they become incapacitated or unable to make decisions for themselves while still alive.

 Filing a will in New York is different from other states, so be sure to read the specific instructions below before filing your will or acquiring someone else’s.